Reactor™ - The manual

 1

-This is an advanced feature
+This is an advanced feature.

 Advanced Topics

-Creating and configuring Template Behaviors
+Creating and Configuring Template Behaviors

-Template Behaviors are a Tree Element and can be defined on a layer, following the usual scheme for Inheritance as explained in the Tree Chapter.
+Template Behaviors are a Tree Element and can be defined on a layer, following the usual scheme for Inheritance, as explained in the Tree Chapter.

-Then go ahead and add a Template Behavior.
-Additionally you can use the "CopyFrom" function to copy the current behavior of a component into a new Template Behavior.
+Next, add a Template Behavior.
+You can also use the "Copy From" function to copy the current behavior of a component into a new Template Behavior.

 Create a Template Behavior

-After that you can configure your Template Behavior just like any other Behavior.
+Afterward, you can configure your Template Behavior just like any other Behavior.
 1

-Using Constant Definitions to add fields to the Template Behavior
+Using Constant Definitions to Add Fields to the Template Behavior

-Using a custom Template Behavior
+Using a Custom Template Behavior

-Once you have created your Template Behavior you can use it in the Template Behavior field of any Behavior that inherits it.
+Once you have created your Template Behavior, you can use it in the Template Behavior field of any Behavior that inherits it.

 1